ghodulik95/chromebook-nautilus-desktop/README.md

 3. Since I didn't have a use case for the Window manager key (right of the fullscreen key), I mapped this to do a fullscreen screenshot to clipboard.
 If you'd prefer a different mapping, modify `~/.xbindkeysrc`.
 4. Touchégg has a lot more potential use for more complex swipe navigation.
 I only include rules for 3-finger swiping for back/forward/refresh/maximize/minimize and 2-finger pinch-to-zoom (note that maximize, minimize and pinch-to-zoom were provided by the default config).
 Modications can be made to `~/.config/touchegg/touchegg.conf`.
 5. Pretty much any other Xubuntu/Xfce configurations you want.

-Absolutely!
-Here's a clean and structured **`README.md`**-style document summarizing your full SD card expansion process for Xubuntu:

 ---